-NTL operates peak load management as part of a joint initiative by other Upper South Island Lines companies to limit the peak loading on the transmission network supplying power to the Upper south island.
+NTL operates peak load management as part of a joint initiative by other Upper South Island Lines companies to limit the peak loading on the transmission network supplying power to the Upper South Island.
 Transpower transmission charges are based on NTL's contribution to the 100 highest peak loads each year.
-The dominant load in the Upper South island is Orion Group Ltd which includes the city of Christchurch.
+The dominant load in the Upper South Island is Orion Group Ltd which includes the city of Christchurch.
 Due to the fact that the mix of domestic and industrial load in the Nelson area is similar to the Christchurch area, NTL shares similar characteristics to Orion Group and the networks in both areas tend to experience overall peaks at around 6pm on the coldest winter evenings.
 Load management strategy operates to remove domestic and commercial water heating load at the times of system peak in order to minimise peak loadings.
 These loads are restored when the peak load periods have passed.

 During the early summer period of 2015/16, high loads on the Upper South Island network were experienced when irrigation season start up load in south Canterbury coincided with cooler weather.
 These peaks exceeded some of the previously run chargeable winter peaks.
+This situation was repeated during the early summer of 2017/18, when high irrigation load in a period of dry weather caused winter peaks to be exceeded.
 It is unclear whether this will become a regular feature of Upper South Island system load management.

-In practice, the action of load management causes peak loadings of parts the lower network (ie on zone substations and 11kV feeders) to occur after the overall GXP peaks have occurred.
+In practice, the action of load management causes peak loadings of parts of the lower network (i.e. on zone substations and 11kV feeders) to occur after the overall GXP peaks have occurred.
 This is due to variations in load mix across individual feeders and zone substations, so that those with higher proportions of domestic type load and therefore more controllable load, will experience highest loads when the water heating is being restored.
 This is also accounted for in the formulation of the load forecast.

 The demand forecast detailed in Appendix B, takes account for the effect of load management and as a result the GXP peak loads do not contain controlled loads - up to 15MW (10% of total peak distribution network load) of domestic and commercial water heating is switched off at these times.
-This means that peak distribution network loadings are reduced by approx 10% through the operation of the load management system.
+This means that peak distribution network loadings are reduced by approx. 10% through the operation of the load management system.

-The connection of domestic storage water heaters to an approved ripple control receivers is now mandatory in the NTL distribution network area.
+The connection of domestic storage water heaters to an approved ripple control receivers is mandatory in the NTL distribution network area.

-The 2017 Demand Forecast
+The 2018 Demand Forecast